 Who says you have to wait until you’re an old lady to be considered an amazing Southern cook?

 Whether you are 9 or 90, you can learn how to create from-scratch dishes infused with so much love and soul that they will leave people wanting more!

 No worries, I’m gonna be right there beside you, guiding you along the way!
 Every recipe on Divas Can Cook features a self-hosted video by yours truly!
 FYI: You’ll get used to my silliness and random singing.
 Just roll with it; this is one of my many happy places!

 My goal is to help you feel confident, at ease, and comfortable in the kitchen by whipping up Southern classics that have been tested and perfect to ensure great results!
 Jump in!

 How it all started…

 Sadly those recipes seemed to be fading or were hard to come by when I searched for them.

 The fine folks who were actually sharing these types of recipes were much older than me and looked nothing like me.
 When I couldn’t find my young, relatable, brown diva cooking soulful, from-scratch recipes, I decided to become her!

 Some stats and stuff…

 Divas Can Cook was one of the first video food blogs and has been featured on many websites, tv shows, and radio channels!
-It currently has over 600 self-produced video recipes and serves over 2 million monthly website visitors.
+It has over 600 self-produced video recipes and serves over 2 million monthly website visitors.
 With over 180K newsletter members and over 1 million youtube subscribers, Divas Can Cook proudly serves as a voice in the underrepresented African-American Southern cuisine world.

 What to expect…

 You won’t find a lot of fussiness on this site.
-I’m a simple girl (despite having diva in my name ha!) and believe that simplicity is what makes Southern cuisine so special.
+I’m a simple girl (despite having diva in my name, ha!) and believe that simplicity is what makes Southern cuisine so unique.
 In other words, “leave it be,” as my grandma says.